luontola/tdd-mooc/data/index.md

 ## How?

-This course consists of [six exercises](/exercises/) about using TDD, refactoring and writing tests.
-Exercise 5 (full-stack web app) is optional, but if you do it, you will get an extra credit.
+This course consists of [six exercises](/exercises) (or small projects) about using TDD, refactoring and writing tests.
+Exercise 5 (full-stack web app) is optional, but if you do it, you will get an extra study credit.
 For that purpose, this course is visible as two course units:

 * [Test-Driven Development (4 cr)](https://studies.helsinki.fi/courses/cu/otm-adcdbb43-dc29-467b-b68d-f5f7bf13ea7d) - do just the basic exercises (#1-4, #6)
 * [Test-Driven Development: Full Stack (1 cr)](https://studies.helsinki.fi/courses/cu/otm-6fd8f9b4-9566-449b-8668-d91b3134dbcf) - do also the full-stack exercise (#5)